passportxyz/eas-proxy/review.md

 **Questions**
 - `L282`: Thoughts on just withdrawing contract balance as opposed to specifying an amount ?
+  => 💬 This was a specific feature request
 - `L182`: When encoding, why include MULTI_ATTESTATION_REQUEST_TYPEHASH ?
 Is it cause passport aims to supports another verifier which could use a different format ?
+  => 💬 We are just using EIP712 signatures

 **Low**
 - `L6` : Recommend using `@openzeppelin/contracts-upgradeable/proxy/utils/UUPSUpgradeable.sol`